-- It is possible that securities may not overcome the adverse business developments or other factors responsible for the security being perceived underpriced. - Concentration risk may be higher than plan diversified equity funds as value opportunities may be available only in a few sectors.

-The portfolio is suitable for investors with long term investment horizon.
+- It is possible that securities may not overcome the adverse business developments or other factors responsible for the security being perceived underpriced. - Concentration risk may be higher than plan diversified equity funds as value opportunities may be available only in a few sectors. - The portfolio is suitable for investors with long term investment horizon.
+While investors have the flexibility to withdraw early, it will attract exit load.

-Since the portfolio aims to invest in entrepreneurially driven and family-owned businesses, beside the risks related to investments in Equity shares, risk and challenges in family-owned Enterprises as mentioned here under shall impact the performance of the portfolio.
+Since the portfolio aims to invest in entrepreneurially driven and family-owned businesses, beside the risks related to investments in Equity shares, risk and challenges in family owned Enterprises as mentioned here under shall impact the performance of the portfolio.
 (The list of risk as mentioned here under is not exhaustive).